ey92/notes/1101/1101notes.md

 ---
 ##### Prelim 2 content
 1. Syntax
 	- applying syntactic tests to argue for the constituent structure of an English sentence
+		- show superficially similar sentences have different structure
+		- They bribed the child with the cupcake
 		- He rolled the ball into the room
-- Draw a simple syntactic tree (of a language that may not be English)
+	- Draw a simple syntactic tree (of a language typologically different from English)
 2. Semantics and Pragmatics
 	- entailments, presuppositions, how to tell the difference
 	- explaining non-literal use of utterances in terms of Grice's Conversational Principles
 	- word relationships
 3. Historical Linguistics
 	- types of sound change
+		- why is it in one environment, but not another
 	- comparative reconstruction
 		- reversing effects of sound change by comparing related languages, in order to reconstruct the parent language
+4. Gricean Maxims
+	- conversations in which conversational implicature plays a role
+	- identify relevant conversational maxim
+5. give examples of terminology